daltonclaybrook/ProtocolWitness/README.md

 }
 ```

-The following is an example of how to use the generated type in production code:
+You can use the generated `Witness` type in your production code as follows:

 ```swift
 final class MyViewModel: ObservableObject {